“Old Bill” 1927 – late 1950’s

-It seems that the first leather pig came into being almost by accident when ‘Old Bill’, who worked making hand luggage for Liberty’s of London, wondered what could be done with the leftover leather.
-He came up with the idea of a stuffed leather pig footstool!
-The first pig was sold through Liberty’s in 1927 and Liberty’s has stocked the animal ever since.
-In those days the pigs were made from pigskin and had very long noses!
+The story goes that the first leather pig came into being almost by accident when ‘Old Bill’, who worked making hand luggage for the department store Liberty of London, wondered what could be done with leftover leather.
+He came up with the idea of a footstool in the shape of a pig which he offered to Libertys for resale.

-To celebrate our 90th birthday in 2017, we designed a “90th anniversary pig” along the style of the original.
-Production is limited to 90 pieces and the issue number is stitched on to the pigs underbelly.
-Select product code ENG/1702 for this animal.
+To celebrate our 90th birthday in 2017, we designed a “90th anniversary pig” (code ENG/1702) along the style of the original.
+Production was limited to 90 pieces with the issue number stitched on to the underbelly.
+This piece is no longer available as all 90 pieces have now been issued.

 1958 – 1985 Dimitri and Inge Omersa

-Dimitri Omersa found work in the leather trade and whilst representing a small leather company in Hitchin met ‘Old Bill’ at Liberty’s.
+Dimitri Omersa found work in the leather trade and whilst representing a small Hitchin leather company he met ‘Old Bill’ at Liberty’s.
 ‘Old Bill’ was due to retire and a deal was struck for Dimitri Omersa to take over the business and continue the supply of pigs to Liberty’s.
-The business was re located to Hitchin in 1958 and before long Dimitri Omersa had ideas for other animals!
-His first new piece was the leather elephant, followed by the leather donkey and leather rhinoceros.
-Initially, Liberty’s were sceptical of the rhino but it became a “best seller” and subsequently formed the Omersa logo.
-The animals were sold exclusively through Liberty’s up until the mid-1970’s.
-Animals made during this period have the words “LIBERTY OF LONDON” embossed on the underside of an ear.
+The brand name Omersa was established at this point.
+The business re located from London to Hitchin in 1958 and before long Dimitri Omersa had ideas for other animals.

 1963 – Omersa expands into North America